timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 In this design:

 - the View sends intents, such as `QueryChanged` or `LoadMore`;
-- the actor owns time-dependent coordination: it decides what async work is allowed, validates whether async results are still current, and emits results;
+- the actor decides what async work is allowed, rejects stale completions, and emits results;
-- the reducer owns state transitions: it converts previous state plus result into next state.
+- the reducer converts previous state plus result into next state.

-For this search screen, time-dependent coordination means decisions about:
+For this search screen, the actor decides:

 - whether a query should start a new search;
 - whether a page request is allowed;
 - whether an in-flight page request should be cancelled or ignored;
 - whether a page result still belongs to the current query.

-The reducer owns state transitions:
+The reducer handles state transitions:

 - search started;
 - search succeeded;